fluent/fluent-bit-docs/installation/linux/ubuntu.md

 # Ubuntu

-Fluent Bit is distributed as **fluent-bit** package and is available for the latest stable Ubuntu system: Focal Fossa.
+Fluent Bit is distributed as **fluent-bit** package and is available for the latest stable Ubuntu system: Jammy Jellyfish.

 ## Single line install